KrishnaG-101/Stock-Price-Prediction-Using-LSTM/README.md

 1.  **Data Ingestion**: The script first uses `yfinance` to download historical stock data (e.g., for **`AAPL`**, **`MSFT`**, etc.).
 2.  **Data Preprocessing**: The **`Close`** price is extracted and then scaled using `StandardScaler`.
 This transforms the data to have a mean of 0 and a standard deviation of 1.
 3.  **Sequence Creation**: The scaled data is then converted into sequential input-output pairs suitable for an LSTM, where a sequence of previous prices is used to predict the next price.
-4.  **Model Definition**: A `PredictionModel` class is created, inheriting from `torch.nn.Module`, to define the LSTM layers and a final linear layer for output.
+4.  **Model Definition**: A `PredictionModel` class is created, inheriting from `torch.nn.Module`, to define the LSTM layers and a final layer for output.
-5.  **Training**: The model is trained on the training dataset using a specified number of epochs, with a loss function (e.g., Mean Squared Error) and an optimizer (e.g., Adam).
+5.  **Training**: The model is trained on the training dataset using a specified number of epochs, with a loss function (Root Mean Squared Error) and an optimizer (Adam).
 6.  **Prediction & Visualization**: After training, the model predicts stock prices on the test dataset.
 The results are then un-scaled and plotted against the actual prices to visually assess the model's performance.

 ---